Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - We are golden now, right?
 - Someone see any issues?
 - We haven't talked about copying and moving, but let's do that later.
-- We are doing inproper argument type forwarding.
+- We are doing improper argument type forwarding.
 - To avoid unnecessary moving, it should be >>
 ---
 ```cpp